Home > Admissions > Financial Aid > Applying for Aid

 A college education will be one of the most important investments a student and their family will make.
 Financial aid can help bridge the gap between the student’s resources and the cost of education.
 We emphasize bridging the gap because the student and their family are primarily responsible for college expenses.
 Delaware State University Financial Aid makes every effort to assist students and their family in obtaining the financial aid funds needed to meet expenses if family resources are not adequate.

-The 2022-2023 FAFSA is available to complete on October 1, 2021.
+• The FAFSA becomes available to complete and submit starting October 1st.

 View our Step-by-Step Process web page for information on required forms and detailed instructions on applying for financial aid at Delaware State University.